-“If a legacy is what you’re best-known for, obviously I’m best known for the crazy show,” Springer told the New York Post in 2022.
+“If a legacy is what you’re best-known for, obviously I’m best known for the crazy show,” Springer, who died in April 2023, told the New York Post a year prior.
 “In a sense, I’ve become an adjective in the English language when people say, ‘I’m having a Jerry Springer moment,’ or when they say, ‘Don’t go Jerry Springer on me now.’
 Everyone knows instantly what they’re talking about.”

-That may be so, but Springer—born Gerald Norman Springer in London on February 13, 1944—did much more than moderate familial dysfunction.
-He was also a politician in Ohio, serving on Cincinnati City Council then briefly as mayor.
+While his legacy is largely defined by the show’s memorable 27-season run, Springer—born Gerald Norman Springer in London on February 13, 1944—did much more than moderate familial dysfunction.
+He was first a politician in Ohio, serving on Cincinnati City Council then briefly as mayor.
+But similar to his TV future, it wasn’t without controversy.

 Becoming Cincinnati Mayor